Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces

 \section{Abstract}

-It is usually believed that symmetry breaking in photonic systems leads to weaker optical confinement, such as in the case of metasurfaces when bound states in the continuum are replaced by quasi-bound states with lower quality factors ($Q$ factors).
-Here we show that symmetry breaking can instead enhance light trapping by strengthening in-plane nonlocal coupling pathways.
-We consider finite-size arrays of optical resonators supporting Mie resonances (a Mie-tronics platform) and employ diffraction and multiple-scattering analyses.
-We demonstrate that diffractive bands and Mie-tronics supermodes originate from the same underlying Mie resonances but differ fundamentally in their physical nature.
-Finite arrays exhibit $Q$-factor enhancement driven by redistributed radiation channels, and reversing the trends predicted by infinite-lattice theories.
-We reveal that controlled symmetry breaking opens new electromagnetic coupling channels, enabling polarization conversion in nonlocal metasurfaces.
+It is usually believed that symmetry breaking in photonic systems leads to weaker confinement, such as in the case of metasurfaces when bound states in the continuum are replaced by quasi-bound states with lower quality factors ($Q-$factors).
+Here, in contrast, we reveal that symmetry breaking can instead enhance light trapping by strengthening in-plane nonlocal coupling pathways.
+We consider finite-size arrays of optical resonators supporting Mie resonances (a Mie-tronics platform) and employ diffraction and multiple-scattering analyses to demonstrate that diffractive bands and Mie-tronics supermodes originate from the same underlying Mie resonances but differ fundamentally in their physical nature.
+Finite arrays exhibit the $Q$-factor enhancement driven by redistributed radiation channels, thus reversing the trends predicted for infinite lattices.
+We demonstrate that controlled symmetry breaking opens new electromagnetic coupling channels, enabling polarization conversion in nonlocal metasurfaces.
 These novel findings establish a unified wave-physics platform linking both scattering and diffraction theories.
-Also, they outline the design principles for multifunctional metasurfaces that exploit nonlocality for advanced light manipulation, computation, and emission control.
+Also, they outline the design principles for multifunctional metasurfaces that exploit nonlocality for advanced light manipulation, computation, and emission.